Fitzroy Dock: History

 Cockatoo Island became a gaol in 1839, following advice from NSW Governor George Gipps to the British Secretary of State for the Colonies that convicts would be sent to the island after the closure of the Norfolk Island convict establishment.
 The convict precinct was built over a number of years.
 Quarrying of silos was one of the early convict tasks.
 To service Royal Navy ships, Fitzroy Dock was completed in 1857 (see below).
 Cockatoo became the major government dockyard in Australia.

-In 1869 prisoners were transferred from the island to Darlinghurst, and the prison buildings became an industrial school for girls and a reformatory in 1871.
+In 1869, prisoners were transferred from the island to Darlinghurst, and the prison buildings became an industrial school for girls and a reformatory in 1871.
 The dockyard area was now separated from the institutional area on the top of the island by a fence.
 Following the departure of the females in 1888, prisoners were again sent to the island, and the gaol function continued until about 1909.
 Meanwhile, the dockyard function expanded, and the Sutherland Dock was built in 1890.
 The NSW Public Works Department declared Cockatoo Island the state dockyard.

-Following Federation, in 1913 the Australian Government declared Cockatoo Island to be the Commonwealth Dockyard, and the island, both through ship-building and servicing, played an important role both in the development of the Royal Australian Navy and during World War I. The former prison buildings were now used as offices.
-From 1933 the dockyard was leased from the Australian Government by Cockatoo Docks and Engineering Co Ltd and the island played a very significant role during the World War II.
-After the war the dockyard (now known as Vickers) continued, and submarine facilities were introduced.
+Following the Federation, in 1913, the Australian Government declared Cockatoo Island to be the Commonwealth Dockyard, and the island, both through shipbuilding and servicing, played an important role both in the development of the Royal Australian Navy and during World War I. The former prison buildings were now used as offices.
+In 1933, the dockyard was leased from the Australian Government by Cockatoo Docks and Engineering Co Ltd and the island played a very significant role during World War II.
+After the war, the dockyard (now known as Vickers) continued, and submarine facilities were introduced.
 The dockyard closed in 1992, and some demolition took place.
-Sale of the island was proposed.
+A sale of the island was proposed.
 The island is now vested in the Sydney Harbour Federation Trust.